Aertbei/hass-smartthinq/README.md

-Home Assistant: LG SmartThinQ Component
+Home Assistant: LG SmartThinQ Component (MODIFIED)
 =======================================

-A [Home Assistant][hass] component for controlling/monitoring LG devices (currently HVAC & Dishwasher) via their SmartThinQ platform, based on [WideQ][] (changed to Gladhorn's fork to work with the V2 api, this repo should also be installable through HACS).
+A [Home Assistant][hass] component for controlling/monitoring LG devices (currently HVAC & Dishwasher) via their SmartThinQ platform, based on [WideQ][] (__*changed to Gladhorn's fork to work with the V2 api, this repo should also be installable through HACS*__).
 The current version of the component requires Home Assistant 0.96 or later.

 You can install this component with [HACS][].